-I made the instructions for these really beautiful chinoiserie pumpkins is very detailed.
+I made the instructions for these really beautiful blue and white pumpkins very detailed.
 I am holding your hand and cheering for you!
 I’m so excited for you to make these pretties!

 These pumpkins came out even better than I thought they would.
 Here are a few things to help make your chinoiserie pumpkins amazing!